UBC-FRESH/nemora/docs/howto/hps_workflow.md

 :alt: Comparison of size-biased and weighted fits for the manuscript meta-plots.
 :width: 100%

-Figure 1 — Size-biased control vs. weighted `dbhdistfit` curves for the manuscript meta-plots.
+Figure 1 — Size-biased control vs. weighted `nemora` curves for the manuscript meta-plots.
 The dashed line shows residuals on the HPS tally scale.
 ```